goofy2k/ESPfleet/README.md

 ![alt text](https://github.com/goofy2k/ESPfleet/blob/main/media/Screenshot_Fleet_Mgr.jpg?raw=true)

 When a board sends contacts the MQTT broker for the first time it's properties are shown in a table in the Fleet mgr.
 The devices are listed in the order of first contact.
 The unique deviceId contains it's MAC address in reverse order.
 The last digits in the code are representative for the board type (e.g. Heltec LORA32 ....., TTGO LORA32 ......
+A device can be blocked from the services (see device Editor).
+This is not yet implemented.
+Currently the devices acquire a dynamic IP address on the local network.
+WiFi credentials (ssid and password) are currently fixed.
+It requires a construction with the board acting as an access point to allow end-users to set their own parameters.
+Static adressess are also possible, but the details are not yet implemented.

 ![alt text](https://github.com/goofy2k/ESPfleet/blob/main/media/Screenshot_Device_Editor.jpg?raw=true)